-Many people think of disaster preparedness as having a stockpile of water, canned food, and flashlights, but people also need access to cash and financial services.
-That’s why it is important to include financial preparedness in your disaster plans.
+Having a stockpile of water, canned food, and flashlights is great, but if disaster strikes you'll also need access to cash and banking services.
+It's important to include financial preparedness in your disaster plans right along with your plan to escape the house in case of fire.

-- A list of phone numbers, web addresses and other contact information for your bank, brokerage firms and insurance companies.
+- A list of phone numbers, websites and other contact information for your bank, brokerage firms and insurance companies.

 - Originals and copies of identification documents such as your driver's license, passport, Social Security card and birth certificate.
 These will be helpful if you have to prove you are who you say you are.
 While it is best to have originals, it is important to have copies in case the originals are lost or destroyed.